DeathClawDC/Eversoul-Model-Importer-Assets/README.md

 # Eversoul-Model-Importer-Assets

-Eversoul-Model-Importer-Assets Asset files that can be used for modding or anything else.
+Asset files that can be used for modding or anything else.

 Credit goes to Studio Drakan for creating these awesome quality models.